-Fungi are very small parasites that develop in areas such as dirt and on food.
-Likewise, they can also grow on the skin, mouth, hair and even on the nails of almost all living beings.
+Fungi are very small parasites that develop in areas such as dirt and food.
+Likewise, they can also grow on the skin, mouth, hair, and even on the nails of almost all living beings.
 Usually, these microbes are harmless, yet occasionally they can bring about problems called fungal infection.

 Here we are talking about fungal skin infections in babies.
 In babies, the skin fungi live on the top layer of skin cells or soggy zones of the body, for example, between the toes or in the diaper area.

 There are several fungal infections affecting different parts of a baby’s body.
-As the fungus grows in moist, sweaty and warm areas, the folds of the skin of baby (like armpit, diaper area, and neck) are mostly affected by the fungal infection.
+As the fungus grows in moist, sweaty, and warm areas, the folds of the skin of the baby (like the armpit, diaper area, and neck) are mostly affected by the fungal infection.

-Tinea is the most commonly found fungal infections among the babies.
-This appears on hair, nail or skin.
+Tinea is the most commonly found fungal infection among babies.
+This appears on hair, nail, or skin.
 Tinea initially appears as small red spots and then eventually spread forming a red circle or ring.
 Hence, it is also called ringworm as it appears like small worms inside the skin.
 The fungal infection is differentiated according to the part in which it appears.

 Fungal skin infections in babies occur when fungi attack the outermost layer of their skin on the body or scalp.
 Excess sweating in babies only aggravates the infection.

-Here are some preventive measures to keep the fungal skin infections in babies at bay:
+Here are some preventive measures to keep fungal skin infections in babies at bay: